garvit811/Currency-Converter/README.md

 ## 📜 License

-    - This project is licensed under the MIT License.
-    - You’re free to use and modify it with attribution.
+  This project is licensed under the [MIT License](./LICENSE) You’re free to use and modify it with attribution.

 ---